chopicalqui/SmartFileHunter/README.md

      search is stopped and SFH stores the file path together with the file content and the matched rule in the database for later review.

      c.
-If the file content did not match any match rule in Point 3b, then SFH applies the file name matching rules on the file's name.
+If the file content did not match any match rule in Point 3b, then SFH applies the full path matching rules on the file's full path.
 If there is a match, then SFH stores the file path together with the file content and the matched rule in the database for later review.

+     d.
+If the file's full path did not match any match rule in Point 3c, then SFH applies the file name matching rules on the file's name.
+If there is a match, then SFH stores the file path together with the file content and the matched rule in the database for later review.

-  4. If the file did not match any file content and file name rules, then the file is ignored and SFH repeats the process with the next file in the queue.
+  4. If the file did not match any rules, then the file is ignored and SFH repeats continues with the next file in the queue.

 As previously described, the analysis is based on a sorted list of matching rules (match rules of a high priority come first, see previous section).
-In case of a match, it is guaranteed that the rule with the highest quality matched first and therefore nor further searches are required.
+In case of a match, it is guaranteed that the rule with the highest relevance and quality matched first and therefore the search is stopped at the first hit.

 ### Supported Services